Federal Actions

 NDSU cannot provide personal legal services to students or employees.
 Please consult with a private attorney, Legal Services of North Dakota or Justice North.

-For more background and key updates, explore the Federal Actions Resources page to stay informed and engaged with this evolving process.
+For background information and key updates, visit the Federal Actions Resources page to stay informed.

 We are committed to keeping our NDSU community informed as we adapt to new requirements and evolving procedures.
 We understand that navigating these changes may raise questions or concerns, and we are here to support you through this process.